Generation Y or the Gen-Y refers to the generation of people born during the 1980s and early 1990s -> And that’s me included!

 They will feel incompetent at first, then they will somehow be able to recover the motivation and start afresh, doing new things that they like.

 They are quite individualistic for their own achievement, yet they like to collaborate and help others whom they think worth sharing.
-They learn fast from seniors, observing their behaviors and results, then decide to keep or avoid that kind of behaviors.
+They learn fast from seniors, observing their behaviors and results, then decide to keep or to avoid those kind of behaviors.

 Gen Y are competitive against their peers.
 While they won’t try to kill each other, they want to be better.
-Thus, they always seek a new arena to train them better.
+Thus, they always seek a new arena which could train them better.

 This is Gen Y workforce.
 They are not as hard to manage as you think.
 They are not unreasonable nor demanding.
 They are just being cultivated that way to face the challenges of globalization and management of baby boomers and Gen X.